 The Big Dipper is an asterism in the constellation Ursa Major (the Great Bear).
 One of the most familiar star shapes in the northern sky, it is a useful navigation tool.

-Asterisms are usually easy to find because the stars are close to one another and about the same brightness.
+Asterisms are prominent groups of stars that form patterns but are smaller than, or even part of, a constellation.
+They are usually easy to find because the stars are close to one another and about the same brightness.
 In this case, the Big Dipper has eight stars in it.
-Seven are visible at a glance, while the eighth is a visible double star that is just detectable with the naked eye in an area with clear “seeing” and with good vision.
+Seven are visible at a glance, while the eighth is a visible double star that is just detectable with the naked eye in an area with clear "seeing" and with good vision.

 Sky charting and history

 In the United States and Canada, the handle of the Big Dipper is the Great Bear's tail, while the cup is the bear's flank.
 Some Native American legends say the bowl of the Big Dipper is a bear and the stars of the handle are three warriors chasing it.